-Despite the COVID19 pandemic, the City continued to work towards priorities.
+Despite the ongoing challenges, the City continued to work towards priorities.
 The additional funding through CARES Act was also directed to those areas.
-However, the ability to utilize the funds in the same manner (timing wise) was impacted by COVID19.
+However, the ability to utilize the funds in the same manner (timing wise) was impacted by COVID19, staffing shortages and other obstacles.